aaronlamz/vue-next-i18n/README.md

 | excel-to-json-parser  | [https://github.com/aaronlamz/excel-to-json](https://github.com/aaronlamz/excel-to-json)

 ## Support
-If you find this project useful, feel free to Star ⭐️ the repo, thanks! ❤️
+If you find this project useful, feel free to Star ⭐️ , thanks! ❤️

 ## Contributing
 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.